crisaliscarrion/HotelBookings/README.md

 * **Monthly Cancellatoion Percentage** The top 3 months the hightests cancellations rate are August, July and May respectivaly while the months with the least cancellations rate are January, December and November respectively.
 Similarly, the customer type with the hightest cancellation rate during the hightests months are the Transient type with a 8.76% in August, 8.23% in July and 7.60% in May.
 In relation to the type of hotels, the City Hotel had the higests cancellation rates for the peak 3 months  with 7.53 % in August, 6.90%in May, and 6.78% in July.
 *
-* **Busiest Months** Similarly the patterns follows and shows the the months with the most bookings are August, July and May respectively.
+* **Busiest Months** Similarly the patterns follows and shows the the months with the most bookings are August, and July respectively.

 [Visualization specific to category 2]